 Depending on what is exchanged, there are two models:

-Here are some of the clustering options offered in PostgreSQL:
+Here are some of the Postgres clustering options:

 - High Availability: During failover, auto-recovery, dynamic add and upgrade server, and so on, the service is not interrupted.
 Also, there isn’t a single point of failure.
 Data transfer speed is automatically adjusted depending on network bandwidth.
 Servers for load balancing and monitoring are included.